pd3v/zeroone/README.md

 #### 1. Install cling

 ##### On Mac and Linux using Homebrew
-1. go to
-2. the command line and
+1. open your command line software
 2. type `brew install cling`

 #### 2. Or download cling